 The efforts made by engineers to ensure that highly radioactive waste buried deep underground will rest in eternal peace are reminiscent of the ingenuity of the ancient Egyptians tasked with ensuring that the Pharaohs’ tombs would be undisturbed.
 The term “repository” used to describe these large facilities clearly reflects this quest for permanence.

 Suitable geological formations are scarce resources that should be used to best effect.
 Rather than rejecting an essential solution, we should develop the means to reduce the volume of final waste requiring disposal.
 The legislative framework calls for research that will help us achieve this objective, by separating radioactive species, transmuting certain species and decreasing the weight of waste packages.
 If the goal of developing fast breeder reactors capable of burning plutonium is abandoned, stockpiled plutonium will have to be treated as waste.
-From a radioactive waste perspective, plutonium is a minor actinide.
+From a radioactive waste perspective, plutonium is an actinide.
 As spent reactor fuel contains 10 times more plutonium than minor actinides, several CIGEO repositories would be required to dispose of it all.

 If the license is granted, the facility will be built in a 200 km² “transposition” area in the vicinity of the laboratory in Bure, in order benefit from the advantageous geological conditions.
 The task will be to identify a homogenous, fault-free volume of clay in the Callovo-Oxfordian, argillite rock formation approximately 500m underground.
 This volume should be of suitable size: approximately 2 km x 2 km and around 200 m thick.